julep-ai/julep/README.md

   1. Take a topic,
   2. Come up with 100 search queries for that topic,
   3. Perform those web searches in parallel,
-  4. Collect and compile the results,
-  5. Come up with 5 follow-up questions,
-  6. Repeat the process with new queries,
-  7. Summarize the results,
+  4. Summarize the results,
-  8. Send the summary to Discord
+  5. Send the summary to Discord

 In Julep, this would be a single task under <b>80 lines of code</b> and run <b>fully managed</b> all on its own.
+All of the steps are executed on Julep's own servers and you don't need to lift a finger.
 Here's a working example:

 ```yaml
 name: Research Agent